 Taught by certified childbirth educators.

-Course for refugees covering the basics of breastfeeding and troubleshooting any breastfeeding problems.
+Course for refugees covering the basics of breastfeeding and troubleshooting any breastfeeding problems as well as new baby care.

 Provides an opportunity for American moms and refugee moms to connect in friendship